The Pinelands Adventures Team

 Allison Hartman, Director of Education

-Allison runs the day to day operations of Pinelands Adventures.
+Allison runs the educational programs and guided tours of Pinelands Adventures.
 Allison is a beach kid who feels like she’s won the job lottery: she’s made paddling into a career.
 She’s a South Jersey native and has been leading kayak and paddleboard tours through the salt marshes for more than ten years.
 Allison is a graduate of Stockton University’s Marine Science program and a senior fellow in the Environmental Leadership Program Fellowship.
 With a background in marine biology and environmental education, Allison is always excited for a chance to “nerd out” and share her passion for anything in the natural world, but especially aquatic plants and animals.
 When you meet her, she’d love to hear your best nature-based fun fact!